jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-131.md

 We do not have enough experiments for such specific effects.
 In such cases, plausible causes should suffice even if they are not necessarily true*.

-> *Superphysics Note: This is the ideological advantage of Cartesian Physics over Newwtonian Physics.
+{{< n n="This is the ideological advantage of Cartesian Physics over Newwtonian Physics.
 All its principles are based on mutually-consistent analogies that are not necessarily true.
 We use the same analogy-system when we compare the Universe to a virtual reality in a computer.
 Of course, there is no CPU behind reality.
 But this analogy connects the patterns that  humans understand, with the actual causal patterns from the Supreme Entity.
 From our human-based analogies, we can make predictions that hold true.
 If they don't then we refine the analogy.
 Descartes has done this to create an unified analogy system that stretches from Physics to Medicine and Psychology.
-Spinoza then extended this further to the realm of Politics and Spirituality.
+Spinoza then extended this further to the realm of Politics and Spirituality." >}}